jreisinger/jreisinger.github.io/README.md

-cv.html in generated from cv.md like this:
+`cv.html` in generated from `cv.md` like this

+    pandoc -o cv.html cv.md